WhatsApp Expert

 The pain kept getting worse, and one night I vomited blood.
 I was rushed to the emergency, and the doctors discovered that I had lost two-thirds of the blood circulating in my body.
 That was equal to getting shot.
 So they immediately arranged for a blood transfusion, and I was given six bags of blood.

 Following the transfusion, I had surgery because the doctors did not know where the bleeding was.
 The next day when the doctor visited me, I was hoping that he would say I was okay and could go home, but the news I received was the opposite.
-The doctor told me that they discovered an 11 cm tumour in my small intestine, but they were unsure if it was cancer.
+The doctor told me that they discovered an 11 cm tumor in my small intestine, but they were unsure if it was cancer.

 The initial diagnosis and the effect it had on me

 Throughout this process, only my parents knew what was going on, and I decided that the best thing I could do was to keep my thoughts and emotions to myself.
-Looking back, I realise that that is one of the most harmful things I could’ve done.
+Looking back, I realize that that is one of the most harmful things I could've done.
 I had bottled up my feelings for almost a week and finally broke down when my girlfriend visited me at the hospital after the diagnosis.

-My family’s history with cancer
+My family's history of cancer

-I feel that one of the reasons I happened to have had cancer is because of my family’s history of the disease.
+I feel that one of the reasons I happened to have had cancer is because of my family history of the disease.
 My grandfather was a prostate cancer patient, but he wanted to avoid medical help and have a more holistic approach to the disease.
 This decision did not help much and, unfortunately, cost him his life.

-Apart from him, I also had great grandparents who had their share of cancers, although I am not sure about their types.
-None of my family members had testicular cancer, and since I was a very healthy person, thiS was news to us.
+Apart from him, I also had great-grandparents who had their share of cancers, although I am not sure about their types.
+None of my family members had testicular cancer, and since I was a very healthy person, this was news to us.

 Our emotional and mental well-being when we heard the news

 My parents were the first ones to hear the news and were very emotional and distraught.
-I had only ever seen my father cry one or two times in my life, and when he cried, hearing the news, it made me think that I needed to stay strong and not break down for their sake too.
-I realised later that I needed to express my feelings and emotions so that it does not affect my health.
+I had only ever seen my father cry one or two times in my life, and when he cried, hearing the news, made me think that I needed to stay strong and not break down for their sake too.
+I realized later that I needed to express my feelings and emotions so that it does not affect my health.

 My fiance, I believe, was an angel sent to me during those challenging times.
-While going through her own emotional journey, she made sure that it did not affect me in any way.
+While going through her emotional journey, she made sure that it did not affect me in any way.
 She made sure she had a safe space to express her emotions away from me and, at the same time, was always there for me while I went through difficult times.

-Chemotherapy to treat the cancer
+Chemotherapy to treat cancer

 I went through a type of chemotherapy called the BEP.
 Usually, with this treatment, patients only have to go through four rounds for their parameters to come back to normal.
 But, since my cancer had spread to different parts of the body, the doctors suggested five rounds of this treatment.

-Surgeries I went through to remove tumours
+Surgeries I went through to remove tumors

 Unfortunately for me, chemotherapy was the easy part of the treatment.
-I had to have surgery to remove the tumours in my body.
+I had to have surgery to remove the tumors in my body.
 This surgery was very common for patients with advanced stages of cancer, and one of the after-effects of the surgery was swelling all over my body.

-I ended up being in the ICU for forty days, and I have a catheter inserted in my brain, chest and neck to monitor the swelling.
+I ended up being in the ICU for forty days, and I had a catheter inserted in my brain, chest, and neck to monitor the swelling.
 After I recovered from the coma, the doctors attempted to remove the catheter from my chest, which sent me into cardiac arrest.
 The doctors had to perform eight minutes of CPR to bring me back to life.
 In two weeks, I had to have five surgeries and relearn how to walk and recover from the after-effects of the surgery.

 Practices and motivation that kept me going through the process